mengnans/cards/README.md

 in some way) are also likely to be accessed again soon.

 Based on these two properties of caching, I made a assumption that **the most recently accessed pages are more likely to be accessed again**.
-It is because that the most recently accessed pages not only have been accessed recently (following the Temporal locality), but also are close to the current page(following the Spatial locality).
+It is because that the most recently accessed pages not only have been accessed recently (following the Temporal locality), but also are close to the current page (following the Spatial locality).

+#### Caching algorithm
+Based on the above assumption, my cache saves eight most recently accessed page.

+Once the user triggers the pageChange action, the data of the current page will be put into the cache when it doesn't have it.
+In addition, the algorithm will try to read the data of the next page from cache first.

+#### Fetching algorithm
+Fetching only one page (12 items in this case) at a time, and only fetch the data that is not in the cache.

+### Common algorithm used by both implementations